thebigfilecom/thebigfile-com-dev/submodules/motoko/doc/md/base/Random.md

 # Random
-A module for obtaining randomness on the Internet Computer (IC).
+A module for obtaining randomness on the BigFile (BIG).

 This module provides the fundamentals for user abstractions to build on.